-Top 10 Google Tools For Project Management
+Top 10 Google Tools For Project Management in 2023

 Google, the company behind enormously successful products like Youtube, Gmail, and—you guessed it, Google Search, is also a juggernaut in the business tools and software field.
 Some project management tools Google offers include Drive, Sheets, and Calendar.
 These Google tools for project management are famous for being lightweight—yet extremely functional, easily accessible, and well-connected.
 There are also tons of Google Chrome extensions that can expand its functionality even further.